 * A lot of the users were illegitimate.
 A lot of them were tenants who were illegibly subletting their properties on Airbnb.
 Also, the property managers are managing those units were not managing them in line with local regulations.

 There was a bunch of things that were broken around the short term rental ecosystem.
-They were able to see the opportunity to come in to address the structural problems in this ecosystem.
+So they were able to see the opportunity to come in to address the structural problems in this ecosystem.

 History of funding

 They raised capital to grow the business and essentially find the product-market fit which they now have.
 They ran Series A funding and managed to raise $5M in August 2019.
-Prior to that they raised $4M which builds up to a total amount of $9M throughout the time.
+Before that, they raised $4M, which builds up to a total amount of $9M throughout the time.

-With all the support of these fundings, they’re growing really fast that even expanding the business internationally at some pace such as in South America, in Europe, Australia, in Middle East etc.
+With all the support of these fundings, they’re growing so fast that even expanding the business internationally at some pace, such as in South America, Europe, Australia, the Middle East, etc.

 What is best & worst about being a London startup?

 Guy says that the talent pool in London is exceptional but is exceptionally competitive.
-When it comes to winning the best talent, it comes down to funding.
+So when it comes to winning the best talent, it comes down to funding.
 Having access to funding to pay market salaries and to engage the best talent is a massive challenge.

-The appetite for risk the US investors is so much greater than the UK ones and their willingness to invest in early stages with a significant amount of capital.
-In the UK startup ecosystem, you have got to fight really hard to win the talent, because you are also competing with the US. access to resources which is a big challenge.
+US investors’ appetite for risk is so much greater than the UK ones and their willingness to invest in early stages with a significant amount of capital.
+In the UK startup ecosystem, you have to fight really hard to win the talent because you are also competing with the US.
+Access to resources is a big challenge.

 Decision Making Process

 They have a team of 30 people.
-The core strategic decision making authorty is kept within the senior management team is a very flat team and there is no hierarchy.
-They are sitting together and make decision as a process of consensus.
+The core strategic decision making authority is kept within the senior management team is a very flat team, and there is no hierarchy.
+They are sitting together and make decisions as a process of consensus.
 This also helps them to bring out the benefit of various strong skillsets of the team members.

-The but the culture of the business is is the people – everyone in the team.
-To that extent, they are aiming to build a business that is engaging, rewarding and understanding for all the employees.
+The but the culture of the business is the people – everyone in the team.
+So to that extent, they aim to build a business that is engaging, rewarding and understanding for all the employees.

-They built a team who have shared values and common understanding around the mission and the vision of the business.
-They get out of the bed every morning to do something that we they believe that is going to have a fundemantal impact.
+They built a team that have shared values and a common understanding around the mission and the vision of the business.
+They get out of bed every morning to do something that they believe will have a fundamental impact.

 The Startup Culture

 Culture is super important in terms of engaging your people.
 When you are joining a startup business, everything is ambitious.
-You want to make sure that the reason everyone joins that business is because they are willing to commit their hard work and energy to build something out of nothing.
+You want to make sure that everyone joins that business because they are willing to commit their hard work and energy to build something out of nothing.

 “I think it is only right that everyone gets a share of the upside that they create.” says Guy.